 Maybe rhubarb will win the pie war because of the nostalgia it stirs in me.
 I grew up spending Sunday evenings listening to the News from Lake Wobegon and powder milk biscuit commercials of “A Prairie Home Companion.”
 As a child, I preferred the show’s country and folk music to the boy bands I was supposed to like as a child of the 90s.

 This, of course, resulted in me being the weird girl who could be found shrieking “Beebopareebop Rhubarb Pie” while on the swings at school.
-I suppose it’s no wonder I eventually ended up becoming a millennial homesteader.
+I suppose it’s no wonder I eventually ended up becoming a millennial homesteader that enjoys growing rhubarb.

 Related Post: Homestead Stories: Great Grandpa’s Rhubarb